A cemetery wanderer find a whole lot of great cemeteries on accident.

 #1 – St. Michael’s Church

-Jana Irving James Richardson was a merchant from Havana that died while in Charleston in 1831 or 1834.
+Wandering Jana James Richardson was a merchant from Havana that died while in Charleston in 1831 or 1834.
 I swear it looks like he was 11 or 14 years old when he died on the tombstone.

 #2 – St. Philip’s Church

-Jana Irving Tomb of John Caldwell Calhoun, 7th Vice President, whose very vocal beliefs basically led the country toward Civil War.
+Wandering Jana Tomb of John Caldwell Calhoun, 7th Vice President, whose very vocal beliefs basically led the country toward Civil War.
 He wasn’t a great guy and he also looked like this.
 I cannot remove that image from my brain.

 #3 – Circular Congregational Church